 Swift went on to found Waynmanville Factory just south of the Franklin Factory on Tobler Creek in 1841.
 By 1849, it featured a mill village and was equipped with 1,664 spindles and 26 looms which produced heavy osnaburgs.
 Between the Franklin and Waynmanville factories, 1,100 bales of cotton were used per year and 125 people were employed.

 At the same time as Waynmanville was being built, Thomaston Manufacturing Company was opened on Potato Creek just north of the town.
-This operation was bolstered by the building of a railroad which linked Thomaston with Barnesville in 1856.
+This operation was bolstered by the building of a railroad that linked Thomaston with Barnesville in 1856.
 From a logistical standpoint, this made Thomaston the more desirable location for mills when compared with its contemporaries that were located on Tobler Creek.
 Despite the disadvantage, the mills on Tobler Creek continued to prosper until 1865.

 The Civil War wound up being a catastrophe for Upson County, as well as the other industrial areas in Mid-west Georgia.
 In the waning weeks of the war, Union cavalryman James Wilson led a raid which saw factories from West Point to Columbus burned to the ground.
 Upson County was no exception, all but one of the Upson mills were destroyed.
 Rogers Factory never reopened, while Franklin Factory escaped the cavalry only to burn down in 1870.

 George Swift managed to use the destruction to his advantage.
 He reopened and expanded Waynmanville Factory and purchased the Flint River Factory, renaming the mill village Swifton.
-At the same time, he switched his focus to Columbus, where he led a group which established the Muscogee Manufacturing Company in the old Coweta Falls mill building.
+At the same time, he switched his focus to Columbus, where he led a group that established the Muscogee Manufacturing Company in the old Coweta Falls mill building.
 In the process, he founded a Columbus textile dynasty which would last for 100 years.
 However, this expansion did not mean that his Upson mills were neglected.
 In partnership with the local Respess family, Swift expanded the Flint River factory to 3,500 spindles in 1870 and 4,000 by 1881.
 Meanwhile at Waynmanville, Swift entered into a partnership with yet another Columbus textile man, Louis Hamberger.
 Together they formed Swift, Hamberger & Co.
 By 1888 they had expanded Waynmanville to 64 looms and 3,300 spindles powered by water.

 However, in 1889, Swift’s business in Upson County was drawing to an end.
 The mill at Swifton burned, leaving Waynmanville as Upson’s last functioning textile mill.
 By 1895, two years before the end of his life, Swift was bought out of Waynmanville by Louis Hamberger.
 Hamberger continued to slightly expand Waynmanville until he sold it.
 The mill would continue operations with gradual expansions, which eventually reached 4,800 spindles, until 1909, when the owners elected to move operations to Forsyth in Monroe County.
 Textile operations in Southeastern Upson County died with Waynmanville, but their legacy was carried on by the Hightowers in Thomaston.